-..
+...
 FROM THE VIEWPOINT OF THE SYSTEM OPERATOR

 The system operator exercises final control over the communications-based system.
-He initiates its activity by loading and running the communications control program.
-He determines when the system should refuse to accept new requests from terminal operators.
-While the system is in operation, he may initiate certain system actions, determine the system's status, and alter the set of terminals permitted to access the system.
-He must also make decisions when exception situations (such as error conditions) are detected by the communications control program or a program running under its control.
+He or she initiates its activity by loading and running the communications control program.
+He or she determines when the system should refuse to accept new requests from terminal operators.
+While the system is in operation, he or she may initiate certain system actions, determine the system's status, and alter the set of terminals permitted to access the system.
+He or she must also make decisions when exception situations (such as error conditions) are detected by the communications control program or a program running under its control.

-Once the CCP has been started, all communication between the control program and the system operator is through the 5471 printer/keyboard.
-Messages from the system are printed on that device, some requiring responses from the operator.
-His response also is keyed on that device.
-At any point during the execution of the communications control program, the operator may wish to command a system action; he does so by pressing the REQ key on the 5471, then keying his command.
+Once the CCP has been started, all communication between the control program and the system operator is through messages printed on the 5471 Printer-Keyboard (for Models 10 and 12), or displayed on the 3277 Display Station (for Model 15).
+Some messages require responses, which the operator keys on the appropriate device.
+At any point during the execution of the CCP, the operator may want to command a system action by pressing the request (REQ) key on the 5471 or program function key 9, 10, or 12 (PF9, PF10, or PF12) on the 3277, then keying the command.